hadrienj/hadrienj.github.io/_posts/2018-03-26-Deep-Learning-Book-Series-2.12-Example-Principal-Components-Analysis.md

 We can see that the blue vector direction corresponds to the oblique shape of our data.
 The idea is that if you project the data points on the line corresponding to the blue vector direction you will end up with the largest variance.
 This vector has the direction that maximizes variance of projected data.
 Have a look at the following figure:

 <img src="../../assets/images/2.12/principal-component-analysis-variance-explained.png" width="400" alt="Representation of the variance explained across directions" title="Maximizing the variance">
-<em>Projection of the data point: this line direction is the one with the largest variance</em>
+<em>Projection of the data point: the line direction is the one with the largest variance</em>

 When you project data points on the pink line there is more variance.
 This line has the direction that maximizes the variance of the data points.
 It is the same for the figure above: our blue vector has the direction of the line where data point projection has the higher variance.
 Then the second eigenvector is orthogonal to the first.